CDRT/mk_docs/docs/ref/bios/settings/thinkstation/cpusetup.md

 <details><summary>Turbo Mode</summary>

+!!! info ""
-?> Turbo Mode allows the processor to assess its own thermals, current and power to come up with a dynamic upper limit on its frequency benefit.
+    Turbo Mode allows the processor to assess its own thermals, current and power to come up with a dynamic upper limit on its frequency benefit.

 Options: